MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 ---

 # Synchronize customers
-When importing order from Shopify, the information about customer is essential for further processing of document in [!INCLUDEprod_short].
+When importing order from Shopify, the information about customer is essential for further processing of document in [!INCLUDE[prod_short](../includes/prod_short.md)].
 Hence you have two main  options and their combinations:
 * Use special customer for all orders.
 * Import customers from Shopify.